What happens to the body during an allergic reaction?

 Image by Jimmy Chan on Pexels

-One of the things that happen during an allergic reaction is the appearance of hives.
-Hives appear as raised spots that are pink, red or skin-coloured.
+One of the things that happens during an allergic reaction is the appearance of hives.
+Hives appear as raised spots that are pink, red, or skin-colored.
 They are itchy and vary in size and shape.

-Hives appear when the body releases histamine as a defence mechanism.
+Hives appear when the body releases histamine as a defense mechanism.
 The released histamine causes the surrounding blood cells to dilate and increase in permeability.
-Blood fluid, alongside white blood cells and plasma proteins, leak through the blood vessels causing hives to appear.
+Blood fluid, along with white blood cells and plasma proteins, leaks through the blood vessels, causing hives to appear.

 Hives typically don’t last for long; they usually disappear within 24 hours.

-One of the things that happen during an allergic reaction is digestive issues.
+One of the things that happens during an allergic reaction is digestive issues.
 People who are allergic to food substances often experience digestive problems during an allergic reaction.
-This is because the antibodies their body developed against that food substance (the allergen) struggle to invade the substance.
+This is because the antibodies their body has developed against that food substance (the allergen) struggle to invade the substance.

-Common digestive problems experienced during an allergic reaction include nausea, abdominal pain, diarrhoea and vomiting.
+Common digestive problems experienced during an allergic reaction include nausea and vomiting, abdominal pain, and diarrhea.

 Most of these allergy symptoms occur within two hours of ingesting the food substance.
-The allergic reaction may start after about 4 to 6 hours in rare cases.
+In rare cases, the allergic reaction may start after about 4 to 6 hours.

 Image by Towfique Barbhuiya on Unsplash